-Pediatric nursing provides specialized care to children, infants and adolescents.
+Pediatric nurses provides specialized care to children, infants and adolescents.
 A pediatric nurse also provides special care to children who suffer from critical illnesses related to cardiology or oncology.

 Work Environment of Pediatric Nurse

 Most registered nurses (RNs) work in hospitals, physician’s offices, and surgical centers, but some run their own practices.
 Registered nurses may also visit schools, correctional facilities, and military campuses or children’s summer camps to provide healthcare services.

 Pediatric nurses need to be very knowledgeable in order to be able to diagnose and treat many types of childhood ailments.
 According to ExploreHealthCareers.org, pediatric nurses ‘perform physical examinations, measure vital statistics, take blood and urine samples and order diagnostic tests.’